 Also, the deductibles for these plans are often extraordinarily high.
 Louise Norris, a writer and health insurance broker interviewed by CNBC, says many plans require patients to pay for the first $10,000 or more out of pocket before their insurance kicks in.
 That’s a lot more than most people would pay for a year’s worth of premiums for an ACA-approved plan.

-Because of these limitations, some states still limit the use of short-term health plans to six months.
-In five states – New York, New Jersey, Vermont, Massachusetts, and Rhode Island – this type of plan simply isn’t available.
+Because of these limitations, some states still limit the use of short-term health plans to three or six months.
+In 11 states, this type of plan simply isn’t available.
 However, if you absolutely can’t afford an ACA-compliant plan, a short-term plan that provides only six months of minimal coverage is better than no insurance at all.

 4. Look for a New Job